nashspence/everyday-scripts/docs/run_normalize_pipeline.md

 | **9**  | **Video passthrough**                                    | 1 Input `.mp4` with video track → audio normalised; video stream copied bit‑for‑bit; container fast‑start flag preserved; exit 0. |
 | **10** | **Temp metrics cleanup**                                 | 1 Run script → temp `loudnorm_*.json` deleted on success or failure.                                                              |

-All ten scenarios **must pass, unmodified, on macOS, Linux, and Windows (WSL).** If any step fails the original file remains untouched and the exit status is non‑zero.
+All ten scenarios **must pass, unmodified, when run in Docker on any host OS.** If any step fails the original file remains untouched and the exit status is non‑zero.

 ---